hybridly/hybridly/docs/guide/installation.md

 ## What's next?

+You may want to look into setting up [PHP to TypeScript transformation](../guide/typescript.md).

-Hybridly has many features.
-You probably want to know how to [pass data from the server](../guide/responses.md) to the front-end or how to [navigate between pages](../guide/navigation.md).
+To get started with building your application, you should read how to [pass data from the server](../guide/responses.md) to the front-end or how to [navigate between pages](../guide/navigation.md).

 Feel free to explore the whole documentation before committing to Hybridly.
 Have fun building your applications!